 My father continued to grapple with the demons that had haunted him for decades, continuing, “My wife had her first bout with cancer in 1993.
 At this point, after five years of sobriety, I fell back into my old lifestyle… I was scared and didn’t know how to properly deal with my emotions.
 Vietnam taught me that in order to survive, you need to cope the best way you know how, and for me, that was through self-medicating and internalizing my fears… when Marla died, I was beside myself.
 Armed with poor life coping skills, I watched my daughter struggle… while simultaneously battling the demons that haunted me.
 The demons I had never properly dealt with.
 After more than 40 years of bottling it up, only now am I trying to face those issues head-on.”

 After completing his statement, I asked why it had taken him so long to apply, to which he replied, “I didn’t think I was worthy.”
-American soldiers today are touted as heroes, as they should be, but that wasn’t the case back in 1970 — compounding the guilt and shame suffered during that unspeakable time.
+American soldiers today are touted as heroes, as they should be, but back in 1970, they were spat upon and treated as lepers — compounding the guilt and shame suffered during that unspeakable time.

-His PTSD claim went through in 2014, and my dad has since survived even more things that “would probably kill the rest of us mere mortals.”
-His existence is akin to that of the Wile E. Coyote, getting smashed with an anvil, only to somehow bounce right back.
-Just months before the pandemic hit, he suffered a motorcycle crash that shattered his pelvis and broke 23 bones.
+It is estimated that about 30% of Vietnam veterans struggle with PTSD — but those are only the cases that come to light.
+There are countless others who continue to suffer in silence, self-medicating (or worse).
+My father’s PTSD claim went through in 2014 — more than 40 years after living through the trauma — and he has since survived even more things that “would probably kill the rest of us mere mortals.”
+His existence is akin to that of Wile E. Coyote, getting smashed with an anvil, only to somehow bounce right back.
+Just months before the COVID-19 pandemic hit, he suffered a motorcycle crash that shattered his pelvis and broke 23 bones.
 It was at this point that we made the decision to move him from my childhood home in Kansas City down to sunny Florida to be closer to his only grandsons.

 Published with permission from The Ol’ Man.